 Barbara Sexton Lecture

 The Barbara Sexton Lectureship was established in 1999 to reward innovation and excellence in occupational therapy teaching and to foster professional enrichment.
-Western's School of Occupational Therapy annually invites a distinguished visitor to give a public presentation for the Evidence-Based Practice Conference.
+Western's School of Occupational Therapy annually invites a distinguished visitor to give a public presentation.

 |2017||Marcia Finlayson - Queen's University||Building evidence to support practice: The example of managing fatigue in multiple sclerosis|